xchankimx/powerCalculator/README.md

 # powerCalculator

+## Project Introduction
-Simple power calculator which calculates power, and rates based on voltage and current input
+It calculates power and rates based on input voltage and current